aaimio/miniooni/docs/README.md

 # miniooni for Docker

-Docker wrapper for `miniooni`, a tool designed to measure internet censorship by executing various tests.
+Docker wrapper for `miniooni`, a tool designed to measure internet censorship.

 - Contribute spare bandwidth to help measure internet censorship
 - [Things you should know before running miniooni](https://ooni.org/about/risks/)